 With its revolutionary program design and innovative delivery system, Bethel Seminary's Doctor of Ministry for Cohort-Based program challenges students to take leadership skills to a new level.
-Master practitioners and scholars lead six different, carefully selected cohort groups in an intensive three-year course of study.
+Master practitioners and scholars lead unique subject-based, carefully selected cohort groups in an intensive four-year course of study.